-Because most plastics are not compatible with each other, they have to be separated.
-Argonne has developed two processes for the recovery of individual plastics from shredder residue: selective dissolution and froth flotation (Jody and Daniels 1999; Karvelas et al. 1999; Jody, Pomykala, and Daniels 2003; Jody 1999).
+Because most plastics are not compatible with each other, they must be separated.
+Argonne has developed two processes for the recovery of individual plastics from shredder residue: selective dissolution and froth flotation (Jody and Daniels 1999; Karvelas et al. 1999; Jody, Pomykala, and Daniels 2003b; Jody, Daniels, and Libera 1999).
 The selective dissolution method is discussed in Section 9.1.2.
 The froth flotation process is discussed below.

-The basic principle of froth flotation is to place the plastics mixture in a solution that can selectively enhance or retard the hydrophobicity or hydrophilicity of one or more of the targeted plastics so that they can be separated from the mixture.
+The basic principle of froth flotation is to place the plastics mixture in a solution that can selectively enhance or retard the hydrophobicity or hydrophilicity of one or more of the targeted plastics, so they can be separated from the mixture.
 Argonne's process for recovering plastics from shredder residue consists of six main steps: